Shawn Levy (writer): Early life and education

+Career

-Shawn Anthony Levy (born 1961) is an American film critic, author, podcaster, and blogger.
-Born in New York City, and educated at the University of Pennsylvania and the University of California, Irvine, Levy was the film critic of The Oregonian newspaper in Portland, Oregon, from 1997 to 2012 and of KGW-TV, Portland's NBC affiliate, from 2009 to 2016.
+Levy was the film critic of The Oregonian newspaper in Portland, Oregon, from 1997 to 2012 and of KGW-TV, Portland's NBC affiliate, from 2009 to 2016.
 He is a former Senior Editor of American Film and a former Associate Editor of Box Office.
 His work has appeared in major newspapers and magazines in the United States and England including The New York Times, the Los Angeles Times, the San Francisco Chronicle, The Guardian, The Independent, Film Comment, Movieline, Premiere, and Sight & Sound.

-Levy has written biographies of film actors Paul Newman, Robert DeNiro and Jerry Lewis, and books on pop culture scenes and phenomena such as the Rat Pack, 1950s film-making in Rome, and 1960s Swinging London.
+Levy has written biographies of film actors Paul Newman, Clint Eastwood, Robert De Niro and Jerry Lewis, a history of the famed hotel Chateau Marmont, and books on pop culture scenes and phenomena such as the Rat Pack, 1950s film-making in Rome, and 1960s Swinging London.
+In 2023, his original narrative podcast, "Glitter and Might: The Lew Wasserman Story," was released by Audacy.
+In 2025, it was announced that he was working on a biography of David Lynch.

 He is an active member of Portland's soccer community and serves on the board of Operation Pitch Invasion.